Table of Contents

 Nazis march into Paris.

 All Quiet on the Western Front is shown at the GGIE (Treasure Island 1939-1940).
-[Rivera had just seen Remarque on Monday and the movie may be source of WWI imagery, though gas suit drawing is from never painted/canceled 1934 GM mural.]
+[Rivera had just seen author Erich Maria Remarque on Monday and the movie may be a source of WWI imagery, though the gas suit drawing is from the never painted/canceled 1934 GM mural.]

 This first 3-panel-wide drawing includes Dudley Carter.
 Therefore it was drawn soon after Rivera arrived on June 5.